NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/CustomUQ.rst

    follow the format shown in the example ``params.in`` file shown :ref:`below
    <paramsIn>`.
 The first line specifies the number of random variables while
-   the subsequent lines first contain the name of the random variable and the value of the current realization separated by a space
+   the subsequent lines first contain the name of the random variable and the value of the current realization separated by a space.

    .. _paramsIn:
    .. literalinclude:: params.in